AndreaPennisi04/AndreaPennisi04/README.md

                         passions: "Watch the sky using my telescope",
                         currentBook: "Sailor Moon", "Unlocking the universe", ,
                         musicalInstrument: "Drums",
-                        love: "Have time with the family and share time" },
+                        love: "Have time with the family and friends" },
   ambitions: {
                   learningTechnology: "AI",